yetanalytics/datasim/README.md

 One or more valid xAPI Profiles are required for DATASIM to generate xAPI Statements.
 You can learn more about the xAPI Profile Specification [here](https://github.com/adlnet/xapi-profiles).
 This input can either be a single Profile JSON-LD document or an array of JSON-LD format profiles.
 At this time all referenced concepts in a Profile must be included in the input.
 For instance if in "Profile A" I have a Pattern that references a Statement Template found in "Profile B", both Profiles must be included in an array as the Profile input.

 Note that by default, any patterns with a `primary` property set to `true` in the provided profiles will be used for generation.
-You can control which profiles these primary patterns are sourced from with the `gen-profiles` option by supplying one or more profile IDs.
-You can further control which specific primary patterns are used with the `gen-patterns` option by supplying one or more pattern IDs.
+You can control which profiles these primary patterns are sourced from with the `genProfiles` option by supplying one or more profile IDs.
+You can further control which specific primary patterns are used with the `genPatterns` option by supplying one or more pattern IDs.

 #### Personae